futuremartian2018/Space_Invaders/README.md

 ![image](https://user-images.githubusercontent.com/37414943/60737306-91975d80-9f5a-11e9-8a44-ee156c5d9ae3.png)

-For killing and NPC one recievs 10 points - it requires 150 points to win the game, which means you have to kill all your opponents.
+For killing an NPC one recievs 10 points - it requires 150 points to win the game, which means you have to kill all your opponents.
 Player controls their vehicle using arrows on keyboard.

 # Game